About

 Marks Held Suggestive

 COPPERTONE for suntan products.
-Consumers do not understand COPPERTONE to name or describe sunscreen.
+Consumers do not immediately understand COPPERTONE to name or describe sunscreen.
 The word evokes the image of a copper-toned skin complexion, which connects to the product's purpose only through a step of association and imagination.
 That associative step makes the mark suggestive rather than descriptive.

 SUGAR AND SPICE for bakery products.
-Despite the superficial association between the phrase and food, the TTAB found that the words SUGAR AND SPICE do not directly describe the contents of the bakery items.
+Despite the association between the phrase and food, the TTAB found that the words SUGAR AND SPICE do not directly describe the contents of the bakery items.
 The phrase functions as an expression and does not immediately convey that the goods contain sugar or spice in any specific sense.
 The whimsical quality of the phrase required at least some imagination to connect to the product.

 SNO-RAKE for a snow removal hand tool.
-In re Shutts is one of the most cited illustrations of the incongruity principle.
+In re Shutts is one of the most cited examples of the incongruity principle.
 Rakes are associated with leaves and gardens, not with snow.
 The combination of SNO and RAKE was unexpected enough that a consumer would pause before making the connection.
 That pause is the evidence of suggestiveness.

 FRANKWURST for wieners.
 In re Vienna Sausage Mfg.
 Co. presented a similar situation.
 FRANK and WURST are both associated with sausage products, but the compound term FRANKWURST was found to be incongruous enough to require a moment of interpretation.
 The TTAB held it suggestive on that basis.